 See the diagram below for more details:

-Delivering a New Cloud Infrastructure
+Delivering a New AWS FinTech Infrastructure

-When all was said and done, ClearScale was able to deliver an infrastructure solution that allowed our client’s developers to build and test their code on local Docker instances.
+When all was said and done, ClearScale was able to deliver an AWS FinTech solution that allowed our client’s developers to build and test their code on local Docker instances.
 They then are able to push their code into the development pipeline using AWS CodeCommit, which triggers a notification using AWS SNS.
 Since CodeCommit cannot directly activate Lambda functions, the SNS trigger acts as the intermediary in this instance and performs this action; this activates the Jenkins build deployed within the AWS VPC.
 Jenkins pulls the fresh code in from CodeCommit, creates the application build, and runs the necessary tests before finally building the Docker image.
 Once complete, the Docker image is pushed to the AWS ECR repository and Jenkins sends a notification to Elastic Beanstalk to deploy the new application build.

 Breathing life into a solution as complex and robust as the one we delivered for our client is something we at ClearScale do every day.
 Our developers and solution architects are experts at focusing on our client’s requirements and researching all avenues that will make our client satisfied with the end result.
-As an AWS Premier Consulting Partner, ClearScale can leverage any number of AWS services to meet and exceed your need well into the future.
+As an AWS Premier Consulting Partner, ClearScale can leverage any number of AWS services to meet and exceed your needs well into the future.